Faculty and Staff Resources

 UC’s Undergraduate Research Fellowship provides up to $700 to help cover the costs of supplies, conference presentations, and travel to field sites.
 Dozens of these awards are provided annually.

 If you are building undergraduate research experiences into your grant proposal, it is a good idea to integrate research mentor training and professional development support for students.
-Contact Megan Lamkin, UC’s Program Director for Undergraduate Research, to explore collaborative potential and request a letter of support for your proposal.
+Contact MK Lamkin, UC’s Program Director for Undergraduate Research, to explore collaborative potential and request a letter of support for your proposal.

 Students who register to present at UC’s Undergraduate Scholarly Showcase can nominate their project advisor for Excellence in Undergraduate Research Mentorship.
 Approximately eight faculty/staff and two to four graduate student/post-doc project advisors are selected for the awards each year.